Raider-Arts/painter-megascan-link/doc/user_guide.md

     where username is the user that want to install this plugin.
 ```

-I'm not a expert linux user so if are one and want to contribute to make the linux dependencie installation easier and better please head take a look
+I'm not a expert linux user so if are one and want to contribute to make the linux dependencies installation easier and better please take a look
 at the [dependencies installation function][dependecies_linux] for the linux platform.

-Ideally for linux users would be to ask for the sudo password and pass it to the command using [``subprocess.Popen``][popen_doc] or even better not asking at
-all for a password (but i think that on linux this is probably not possible)
+Ideally for linux users would be better to ask for the sudo password and pass it to the dependencies install command using [``subprocess.Popen``][popen_doc] or even better not asking at all for a password (but i think that, on linux, this is probably not possible)

 [quixelbridge]: https://quixel.com/bridge
 [sbspainter]: https://www.substance3d.com/products/substance-painter/